Seavleu/khmeraid/README.md

    npm install
    ```

-2. **Configure the Base44 API client:**
+2. **Configure the API client:**
-   - Edit `api/base44Client.ts` and add your Base44 SDK configuration
-   - The current file is a placeholder and needs to be configured with your actual Base44 credentials
+   - The current file is a placeholder and needs to be configured with your actual Supabase credentials

 3. **Run the development server:**
    ```bash